 You probably won’t want to spend all of your time away on your volunteer project.
 It’s fun to choose an option in a destination that you’ve always wanted to explore, so you can spend your free time in your particular version of heaven.
 This type of holiday has become so popular that there’s even a phrase for it: ‘voluntourism.’

 Celina Bledowska is a freelance copywriter, author and former journalist, and if her brilliant article has inspired you to do some voluntourism of your own do let us know in the comments below!
 While you may not be in one place long enough to start teaching English or helping with childcare (both things I feel require a long-term commitment to make a real difference) it’s possible to do great things in short times if you’ve caught the bug.

-Soon, with a little help from a friend of mine who volunteers there regularly, I’ll be bringing you some information on Raksha Nepal; an organisation that helps sexually exploited girls, women and their children in Nepal.
+If you enjoyed this post, check out my update on Raksha Nepal; an organisation that helps sexually exploited girls, women and their children in Nepal.
 If you’ve volunteered anywhere and feel it’s a great cause that deserves some attention, please do get in touch – I’d love to help you share them with the world.